MintonGroup/swiftest/README.md

 **Basic_Simulation**

 This example walks through how to set up a standard solar system simulation.
 It can be found in the ```/swiftest/examples/Basic_Simulation``` directory.
 It is intended to be run using the SyMBA integrator.
 It contains three classes of bodies:
-- Fully-Interacting Massive Bodies - Gravitational affect and are affected by other massive bodies.
+- Fully-Interacting Massive Bodies - Gravitationally affect and are affected by other massive bodies.
 - Semi-Interacting Massive Bodies - Gravitationally affect and are affected by fully-interacting massive bodies, do not gravitationally affect and are not affected by other semi-interacting massive bodies.
 - Test Particles - Gravitationally affected by fully-interacting massive bodies only.